EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 becoming active.

 Internally, alarms are state machines that may be in any of the listed states.
-The underlying state machine object can be accessed as alert.sm, and Alerts are VirtualResources in and of themselves.
-The handoff function correctly calls the handoff of the state machines.
+The underlying state machine object can be accessed as alert.sm.

 #### normal